LogicSkills: A Structured Benchmark for Formal Reasoning in Large Language Models: Evaluation Setup

 \section{Evaluation Setup}

-\textsc{LogicSkills} comprises a fixed evaluation set of $1{,}500$ problems randomly sampled from generated sentences and arguments: $600$ \emph{symbolization}, $600$ \emph{validity}, and $300$ \emph{countermodel} problems.
+While the compositional generator described in Section~\ref{sec:benchmark} enables the creation of a large number of unique problem instances for each task type, we use a fixed evaluation set of $1{,}500$ instances to manage evaluation costs.
+Specifically, the set comprises $600$ problems from \emph{formal symbolization}, $600$ problems from \emph{validity assessment}, and $300$ problems from \emph{countermodel construction}.
 Symbolization and validity are evaluated bilingually ($300$ problems in English and $300$ in Carroll), whereas countermodel construction is language-neutral.
-Code for dataset generation, task construction, and evaluation is available at \url{https://github.com/brianrabern/LogicSkills}.